ShadiK1999/Helpdesk-Homelab-Projects/Ticketing System/README.md

 ## Ticket Creation

+The goal of this task is to understand how tickets are created and catagorised.

 1. Begin ticket creation process:

 Navigated to the `Create Ticket` button and clicked, opening the ticket creation form.